Department of Neurology Education

 Faculty in NYU Langone’s Department of Neurology are dedicated to outstanding education and training in the practice of medicine and scientific investigation.
 Our trainees provide care for diverse patient populations in our state-of-the-art inpatient and outpatient facilities.

-Our neurology residency program offers two separate tracks, the Manhattan track and the Brooklyn track.
+Our neurology residency program offers two separate tracks, the Manhattan track and the NYU Langone Hospital—Brooklyn Track.
 The program has a nationally recognized Patient-Oriented Research Curriculum for residents and other trainees.
 We incorporate principles of clinical and basic research to provide a foundation for understanding neurological investigation regardless of career path.
 We strongly encourage residents to undertake scholarly research projects, and if they are inclined, they may follow our newly designed research track.
 We also offer a variety of fellowships, which provide exposure to subspecialty options.

 Our program for medical students offers advanced research opportunities with neurology mentors.
 Our Divisions of Neuro-Epidemiology and Global Health provide resources, research support, and unique experiences for residents, fellows, students, and faculty.